Klosmi/WP-dev/WPDevNotes.md

 it is WP's own FSE
 WordPress's Full Site Editing (FSE) using Gutenberg requires JavaScript and React expertise, making development complex. <br> A key drawback is the editing experience: block editors must provide a UI for content editing, leading to elements appearing differently in edit mode compared to the front end. <br>
-Another issue is that custom HTML often differs from the generated HTML, as Gutenberg wraps elements like unordered lists in multiple <div> tags.
+Another issue is that custom HTML often differs from Gutenberg's generated HTML.
+For example, unordered lists written in standard HTML may be transformed by WordPress into structures wrapped in multiple `<div>` tags.

 ---